Cloth Nappies 101

 - Cloth and Carry – Beeliar WA

-One thing that we cloth nappy parents never recommend is to buy 24 cloth nappies of one single brand or make!
+One thing that we cloth nappy parents never recommend is to buy 24 cloth nappies of one single brand without trying!
 As tempting as it is with huge discounts for buying in bulk, babies bodies change over time the fit can change and leaks can occur.
-A wiser choice would be to purchase 4-5 nappies of 6 different brands instead!
+A wiser choice would be to purchase 6 nappies of 4-5 different brands instead!

-My favourite nappies still are WAHM nappies made in Australia by Working at Home mums.
+My favourite nappies still are WAHM nappies made in Australia by Working at Home makers.
 I collected a huge stash all second hand used by over 4 babies or more.
 The quality is amazing and you know they will last many babies to come.
-Because they are made in Australia they are the most ethical nappies you can buy made with love and care.
+Because they are made in Australia they are the most ethical nappies you can buy made with lots of love and care.

 For the budget conscious – Here’s a list of my recommendations.